Features

 injects matching themes on a session’s first prompts.

-np-backcapture-sweep.sh, agents/np-flow-episodic-maintain.md, episodic/ (overlay).
+engine/nervepack_engine/hooks/backcapture_sweep.py, agents/np-flow-episodic-maintain.md, memory/episodic/ (overlay).

 Toggle: memory.